 If your plan’s annual maximum is $1,000, for example, your dental insurance carrier will pay their portion of dental work until they pay out a total of $1,000.
 Your plan details will explain if a procedure has cost sharing.
 The annual maximum on your dental plan resets each plan year.

 Keep in mind that, depending on your dental plan, services that are considered diagnostic or preventive may not count toward your annual maximum.

 Get a quote today on a dental plan for you or your family, CLICK HERE

 How Do Annual Maximums on Dental Plans Work?

-Log into your member portal today to learn about:
+Log into your member portal to learn:

-- Your plan year
+- Your plan year,

-- Your annual maximum
+- Your annual maximum,

 - What percentage of cost is covered for preventive, diagnostic and restorative services.

 Ready to find the best individual and family dental plan for you?
 Check out: